sidney-eliot/3d-artists-handbook/content/workflow-between-zbrush-and-blender.md

 >- Floor reflects user actions, World Center is static

-## Export Scale/ Offset
+## Export Scale & Offset
 `Export Scale`_ (Tool > Export)_ is a multiplier for the scale the model exports as. `Distance offset` _ (Tool > Export)_ does the same just for location.

 >[!info] The behavior of things exported from ZBrush to Blender is as follows
 >
->- Export scale of 0 is a unset value and acts the same as export scale of 1
+>- Export scale of 0 is an unset value and acts the same as export scale of 1
 >- Export scales/ offsets are individual for every Tool
 >- A SubTool of `2 units` with a `export scale of 0/1` will import into Blender as `2m`
 >- A SubTool of `2 units` with a `export scale of 3` will import into Blender as `6m`